rohansanjay/reading/Self_Development/Atomic_Habits.md

     - increase the odds that you'll do the right thing in the future by making bad habits difficult in the present
 - onetime choices are single actions that automate your future habits and deliver increasing returns over time
   - ex: buying a new mattress or enrolling in an automatic savings plan
-- *take advantage of avenues that help you make bad habits difficult"
+- *take advantage of avenues that help you make bad habits difficult*

 ### Chapter 15: The Cardinal Rule of Behavior Change
 - we are more likely to repeat a behavior when the experience was satisfying